When adding test results please specify video card and driver version you are using.

 direct rendering: Yes

-If not, you have some problem with your 3D acceleration, normally this happens when the video driver is not working properly.
-The game won't run without 3D acceleration.
+If not, you may have some problem with your native 3D video acceleration, normally this happens when the video driver is not working properly.
+Bioshock won't run without full 3D acceleration.

 Then edit the ~/alsoftrc with your predilet editor and find the line: